 <-Items Go to ToC Process Actions ->

-1. Device UM-Captures Media At U-Location” represents a Device capturing Media at a U-Location.
+1. Device UM-Captures Media At U-Location” means that a Device captures Media at a U-Location.

-2. Device MM-Sends Data With Qualifier to Process” represents a Device sending the resulting Data and Qualifier to a Process in the M-Instance.
+2. Device MM-Sends Data With Qualifier to Process” means that a Device sends Data, Qualifier, and Rights resulting from the previous Action to a Process in the M-Instance.

-3. “User MM-Embeds Persona At M-Location and User MM-Animates Persona With Stream” represents User placing an avatar (Persona) at an M-Location and animating it with a data stream.
+3. “User MM-Embeds Persona At M-Location and User MM-Animates Persona With Stream” means, respectively, that User places a Persona (an avatar) at an M-Location and User animates it with a data stream.

-An elementary activity in an M-Instance involves a Process1 requesting a Process2 to perform an Action.
+An activity in an M-Instance may involve Process1 who requests Process2 to perform an Action.
 For instance:

-1. MM-Send may rely on the Communication Service (but this is not a requirement because communication may be peer-to-peer) to make available Data, Qualifier, and Items of a Process to another Process.
+1. MM-Send may rely on a Communication Service to make available Data, Qualifier, and Items of a Process to another Process.
+Note, however, that communication in an M-Instance may be peer-to-peer)

 2. MM-Embed relies on a Location Service instantiating an Item (e.g., Persona) at an M-Location.

-Process1 may coincide with Process2 when a Destination Process is not required, e.g., when a Process includes the necessary functionalities..
+Process1 may coincide with Process2 when a Destination Process is not required, i.e., when a Process possesses the necessary functionalities.

-The protocol enabling two Processes to communicate is called Inter-Process Protocol (IPP).
-An IPP message includes the following elements, some of which are optional.
-Time is assumed to be added by the communication infrastructure.
+Inter-Process Protocol (IPP) is the protocol enabling two Processes to communicate by sending IPP messages that can be PA Request or PA Response (PA stands for Process Action).
+IPP Messages include the following elements, some of which are optional.
+Any Time information is assumed to be added by the communication infrastructure.

 IPP Message Elements Description